 Authority to manage the City's investment program is derived from the Charter of the City of Santa Barbara.
 City Council shall delegate to the Treasurer, for a 1-year period, the authority to invest or to reinvest funds, or to sell or exchange securities.
-The Treasurer shall thereafter assume full responsibility for those transactions until the delegation of authority is revoked or expires.
+The Treasurer and/or designees shall thereafter assume full responsibility for those transactions until the delegation of authority is revoked or expires.

 Management responsibility for the investment program is delegated to the Finance Director who shall establish a separate written investment procedures manual.
 The operation of the investment program shall be consistent with this policy and the investment procedures manual.
 Such procedures shall include explicit delegation of authority to persons responsible for investment transactions.
 No person may engage in an investment transaction except as provided under the terms of this policy and the procedures established by the Finance Director.
+The Assistant Finance Director is authorized to conduct investment-related activities, under the supervision of the Finance Director, on behalf of the City.
+The City may engage the services of one or more external investment advisers, who are registered under the Investment Advisers Act of 1940, to assist in the management of the City's investment portfolio in a manner consistent with the City's objectives.
+External investment advisers may be granted discretion to purchase and sell investment securities in accordance with this investment policy.

-The Assistant Finance Director is authorized to conduct investment related activities, under the supervision of the Finance Director, on behalf of the City.
-All investment purchases and sales require signature approval from the Treasurer and Finance Director or their designee, by the close of business on the next business day following the purchase or sale.
+Apart from investment purchases and sales conducted by the City's investment adviser, investment purchases and sales require signature approval from the Treasurer and Finance Director or their designee, by the close of business on the next business day following the purchase or sale.